Through the Looking Glass: How Women are Painted by Men

 Of course, my intention is not to invalidate the artistry of these male painters.
 They display exceptional talent in capturing the complexities involved within each artwork, from contrast to tone to detail.
 The point I want to capitalize is as follows: Why must women in art be dehumanized to reflect male ideas of women?
 Better yet, why are we so willing to exalt these male painters over their women and non-binary counterparts?
 We can attempt to blame it on the fact that, historically, women have had little access to proper education or individual freedom, as they were, and continue to be, seen as secondary beings, dependent on their male partners with the single purpose of birthing children.
 Yet, how are we to explain the erasure of women artists who did overcome such barriers to pursue art?
 With her outstanding attention to detail and incorporation of texture, Artemisia Gentileschi (1593-1653) should be a household name, just as any male painter in or surrounding the Baroque era: Diego Velázquez, Caravaggio, Rembrandt, etc.

 Secondly, her paintings portrayed the truth of women living in a time where men had no requirement or moral obligation to be just toward women.
-Several of Artemisia’s paintings revolve around strong women avenging their honor by challenging or rejecting men: Susanna and the Elders, Jael and Sisera, and Judith Slaying Holofernes.
-We don’t often see discomfort in renditions of the Biblical tale Susanna and the Elders portrayed as accurately as it is in Artemisia’s version, which emphasizes Susanna’s unmistakable resistance toward hovering, perverted men.
+Several of Gentileschi’s paintings revolve around strong women avenging their honor by challenging or rejecting men: Susanna and the Elders, Jael and Sisera, and Judith Slaying Holofernes.
+We don’t often see discomfort in renditions of the Biblical tale Susanna and the Elders portrayed as accurately as it is in Gentileschi’s version, which emphasizes Susanna’s unmistakable resistance toward hovering, perverted men.

 “…A woman’s name raises doubts until her work is seen…”